foerstj/enemy-spells/README.md

 - "Vindiction" (spell of the Maljin Phantom) for CM level 79
 - "Sunset Rage" (spell of the Maljin Phantom) for CM level 79
 - "Sting Flurry" (spell of the Maljin Phantom) for CM level 79

+LoA Attacks:
+- "Feline Flash" (spell of the Hassat Shaman) for NM level 19
+- "Runic Strike" (spell of the Rune Fiend) for CM level 34
+- "Runic Twist" (spell of the Rune Caster) for CM level 34
+- "Frazzle" (spell of the Noctiss) for CM level 35
+- "Lizard Lash" (spell of the Zaurask Seer) for NM level 38
+- "Comet Blow" (spell of the Slithermage) for CM level 42

 ## Installation